NGluon: A Package to Calculate One-loop Multi-gluon Amplitudes: Installation

 Once the {\tt qd} library has been installed one may easily compile quadruple and octuple precision versions of {\tt NGluon} via {\tt Makefile.inc}.
 Simply change {\tt ENABLE\_DD=yes} (``double-double'') or {\tt ENABLE\_QD=yes} (``quad-double'') in the configuration file {\tt Makefile.inc}.
 The path to the library and the location of the header files needs to be configured via {\tt QDLIB} and {\tt QDINCLUDE}.
 Again,

 will then compile the relevant versions of the {\tt NGluon} library placing the library and object files into the directories \dirname\objs{}, \dirname\objs{-dd} and \dirname\objs{-qd}.
-Up to three versions of the test program are also created in \dirname : {\tt ngluon}, {\tt ngluon-dd} and {\tt ngluon-qd}.
+Up to three versions of the test program are also created in \dirname : {\tt NGluon-demo}, {\tt NGluon-demo-dd} and {\tt NGluon-demo-qd}.
 Since the object files are put into different directories, the different versions do not interfere with each other and can be used in parallel.
 Note that the floating point arithmetic used in {\tt QCDLoop} is not changed.
 In particular, if numerical instabilities arise in the evaluation of the scalar integrals they would not be cured by switching to extended precision.

 If specific compiler options are required these options must be added also in {\tt Makefile.inc} via the {\tt CFLAGS} variable.
 Non-standard locations for other libraries may be added to {\tt LIBS}, {\tt LFLAGS} and {\tt IFLAGS}.